Do you have any advice for buying leggings that for sure won’t show my underwear during yoga?

 In need of a break,

 Leggings are often either intentionally designed as for working out or not.
 Often (though not always) workout leggings will be able to stand up to the requirements of exercise, which puts an incredible amount of stress on clothes (because they’re designed for that sort of performance).
 Leggings not designed to workout in won’t hold up under the stress; they’ll wear through, get pulled out of shape, and in general look terrible after only a couple wears.

 Usually, you can tell which destiny a pair of leggings is designed for by the price.
 The cheap ones won’t hold up well.
 Let’s be honest, there’s no way that a pair of $6 leggings from Target isn’t going to show your underwear during yoga after a couple times of use.

 The more expensive a pair of leggings (and the more active-wear focused the brand is) the more likely they will both last longer and keep everything covered.
-Unfortunately, there are some very expensive workout clothes that still suck.
+Unfortunately, there are some very expensive workout clothes aren’t high quality.
 So check the reviews, know the return/exchange policy before you buy, and when you find a brand that works for you it might be time to stock up.

 Tips for elongating the life of your leggings so they won’t show off your underwear (regardless of if they’re the $6 Target ones, or the $100 workout ones):